SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Resource amount spent to initiate the research.
 Cancelling the research results in a refund of the spent resources.

 **research_time**
-Time until the `Tech` object's patches are applied.
+Time to wait until the `Tech` object's patches are applied in seconds.

 **research_sounds**
 Sounds that are played when the research finishes.